BattlezoneScrapField/.github/profile/README.md

 <hr>

 ## Purpose
-> We want to provide a one-stop shop of resources available for active modders and community members, to contribute to and use.
+> We aim to provide a one-stop shop of resources available for active modders and community members, to contribute to and use.

-## Available Releases
+## Available Releases 🚀
 <!-- RELEASES -->
 | Resource | Version |
 | --- | --- |